North Charleston shooting victim determined to make a difference

 “That’s one of my goals,” Nesmith said.
 “To figure how do we as a community come together and surround ourselves around the young children that are growing up in our community to give them the hope that they need to be able to make better choices for their lives.”

-Nesmith says she’s not afraid to go back into the community, because she knows several children are counting on her.
+Nesmith said she is not afraid to go back into the community because she knows several children are counting on her.

 Beyond Our Walls has served the North Charleston community for eight years and Nesmith says they don’t plan on slowing down anytime soon.

-Nesmith says she’s doesn’t want to dwell on this incident and is already looking forward to hosting many more programs for children at the Beyond Our Walls activity center.
+Nesmith said she doesn’t want to dwell on this incident and is already looking forward to hosting many more programs for children at the Beyond Our Walls activity center.

+No arrests have been made in connection to the shooting.
+Police have not released any suspect information as of Monday morning.
+Count on 2 for the latest.